aaronjensen/software-development/special-variation.md

 It takes a lot of work to maintain and enforce norms and standards on a team.
 Each team will have their own challenges and their own ways of dealing with them.
-Our team has just over 10 people, which is important to keep in mind when considering what is written here.
+Our team has around a dozen people, which is important to keep in mind when considering what is written here.
 That's not to say that reducing special variation isn't viable for larger teams, it's just to say that different countermeasures would be required.
 We require different countermeasures than we did when our team was only 4 people.